Organizational Change Management for AI Adoption

 The principles of OCM demand corporate commitment that starts before the platform is deployed, as the company begins to identify, characterize, and select an AI platform for BD users.
 This is especially critical for GenAI adoption because this is a very new and profoundly different technology.
 Pre-Deployment Preparation includes leadership laying out a vision; setting up infrastructure for AI governance; stakeholder engagement; and establishing focus on ethics and compliance.

+AI Governance.
+Effective governance means identifying and empowering the corporate roles that direct AI adoption, sustainment, and use for performance as well as adherence to legal, ethical, and compliance standards.
 Governance begins with writing an AI Governance Plan that describes the purpose, roles, responsibilities, and empowerment of the oversight program.
 Often, the AI Governance Plan is accompanied by an Acceptable Use Policy that makes clear to employee users and non-users the conditions and constraints for use of GenAI technology.

-An additional document, sometimes an attachment to the AI Governance Plan, describes the program and metrics for audit, feedback loops, and real-time monitoring, to ensure that the Acceptable Use Policy is effective and remains aligned with best practices.
+Stakeholder Engagement.
+Leadership and the principals for AI governance survey and drive collaboration between stakeholder groups to ensure AI systems are implemented safely and ethically and meet all regulatory requirements.
 The AI governance leads use a structured approach to stakeholder engagement: identifying impacted groups; mapping their relationships and influence; and tailoring communications to each stakeholder group to increase buy-in, elicit concerns, and foster the exchange of ideas.
 This structure is retained throughout deployment and ongoing operations as formal feedback loops to gather input, recognize early wins, validate benefits, and allow for adjustments.

 Ethical and Compliance Focus.
 Leadership must focus on ethics and compliance during the Pre-Deployment phase, to communicate the idea that GenAI systems will be used responsibly and in accordance with legal and regulatory standards.
-This focus builds an essential foundation for trust and transparency.
 Communicating with stakeholders, and across the workforce, before AI platform deployment gives people the chance to process implications, safeguards the organization's reputation, and fosters confidence that GenAI tools are being used to enhance productivity.
 Such communication goes a long way to addressing reasonable employee concerns about change, especially the potential for job displacement.
+To build confidence that GenAI is being used ethically and in compliance with standards, the AI governance structure must include clear policies on acceptable AI uses, data sourcing, and output transparency.

 Phase 2: Onboarding